Support for Parents

 Whether you live nearby or not, continue to stay in touch with your daughter even after she starts treatment.
 Postpartum depression symptoms can be chronic and can change over time for many women.

-Staying in touch allows you to track her progress and offer support during the treatment process.
+Staying in touch allows you to track her progress and offer support during treatment.
 The most important thing is to ensure she doesn’t feel left alone, as research has shown that this can worsen and aggravate symptoms.
 It may even prevent a woman from healing fully from postpartum depression.

 Offer to Help

-If your daughter has other children in addition to the newborn, offer to look after them or to take them to appointments, classes or school.
+If your daughter has other children besides the newborn, offer to look after them or take them to appointments, classes or school.
 The relief of this responsibility will be a big weight off the parents and will also help the other children as well.

 Attend Appointments

-Because postpartum depression causes several different symptoms including fatigue, it’s important for someone to attend doctor’s appointments with the affected woman.
+Because postpartum depression causes several symptoms, including fatigue, someone should attend doctor’s appointments with the affected woman.
 As parents, offering to take her to appointments or attend them with her is a great way to stay in the loop regarding her progress while offering your support.

 Avoid Overwhelming Her

 As a parent, it is natural for you to want to protect your daughter and ensure her well-being is looked after.
-However, it is necessary to find a balance and not overwhelm her with support.
+However, finding a balance and not overwhelming her with support is necessary.
 Offering to help is a great way to show support — but if she resists, don’t force it on her.
-Attempting to fix the situation may make increase her feelings of guilt or anxiety.
+Attempting to fix the situation may increase her guilt or anxiety.

 Instead, listen to her needs and trust that she will ask you for help when she is ready.